GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Even in the games of children there are things to interest the greatest mathematician.
+The entire history of software engineering is that of the rise in levels of abstraction.

-~ Gottfried Wilhelm Leibniz
+~ Grady Booch
 <pre>

 </pre>